Leica S-E Typ 006 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the S-E Typ 006 does not offer wifi capability.
+In contrast, the S-E Typ 006 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Which of the two cameras – the Leica S-E Typ 006 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Leica S-E (Typ 006):